jchrisfarris/detect-credential-compromise/README.md

 ## How does it work

 An Inventory Lambda runs every 10 minutes and gathers up all the EC2 Instance PublicIps and all the VPC NatGateways in the account.
-This is saved to S3 and becomes the known list of IPs we'd expect an Instance Profile's API calls to originate from.
+This is saved to S3 and becomes the list of known IPs we'd expect an Instance Profile's API calls to originate from.

 The Kinesis Stream or SQS Queue invokes a Detection lambda that looks at the `sourceIPAddress` in the event and compares it to the list of expected IP addresses for the instance and in the AWS account.

 When the Lambda flags an issue, it will publish the message to an SNS Topic you specify as a parameter of the CF Template.
 This allows for the centralized gathering of these detected events and provides an easy way to push them to Slack, Splunk or just email.

-Events are filtered based on `userIdentity.type` being `AssumedRole`. `sourceIPAddress`es that are `*.amazonaws.com` are also excluded, as these are calls made by AWS on your behalf.
+Events are filtered based on `userIdentity.type` being `AssumedRole`.
+Any `sourceIPAddress` that contains `*.amazonaws.com` are also excluded, as these are calls made by AWS on your behalf.

 ## Deployment